[(1) The following provisions of this section have effect only if the Treasury, by order made after consultation with the PRA, so provide.

 (3) The PRA may exercise one or more of the specified powers.

-(4) The specified powers are such one or
+(4) The specified powers are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.